 3. Letter of recommendation and plans for research support including current and pending grant information from the thesis advisor

-4. Letter of recommendation from another faculty member
+4. Letter of recommendation from second faculty member

 5. A list of previous support from federal training grants or if none, the line “previous federal training grant support: none” at the bottom of personal statement page or on a separate page